Interstate 581 and Valley View Interchange Improvements

 Diverging Diamond Interchange Information

-The project also includes a diverging diamond interchange which will improve the existing off-ramp from northbound I-581 onto Valley View Boulevard and the existing on-ramp from Valley View Boulevard onto southbound I-581.
-Scheduled to open to traffic in spring 2016, it is the second interchange of its kind in the state of Virginia.
-Click here for a graphic of the interchange concept.
+The project also includes a diverging diamond interchange (DDI), which improves the existing off-ramp from I-581 North onto Valley View Boulevard and the existing on-ramp from Valley View Boulevard onto I-581 South.

-The diverging diamond interchange concept at this location will reduce the right of way impacts, simplify traffic signal operations and reduce impacts to streams and utilities.
-Click here for a simulation of how the interchange will function.
+The diverging diamond interchange at this location will reduce the right of way impacts, simplify traffic signal operations and reduce impacts to streams and utilities.